Ask the Pro's: 50th Anniversary Fishing Trip

 Alaska Sportsman's Bear Trail Lodge, run by Heath and Nanci Lyon, would be the best place to start.
 It is a spectacular, reputable lodge, with high-quality accommodations and professional staff; they will treat you with the utmost hospitality and ensure your trip is planned around what you want.

 Of course, the Kenai Peninsula has All-Inclusive offerings as well.
 You may want to look into the Princess Wilderness Lodge and Heavenly Lodge here in Cooper Landing.
 Aside from great accommodations, Princess Lodge and Heavenly Lodge also offer a wide variety of fishing and non-fishing activities.
-As far as the fishing goes, both the Kenai and Kasilof Rivers are easily accessed with the help of experienced guides by way of relaxing drift boat fishing trips.
+As far as the fishing goes, both the Kenai River and Kasilof River are easily accessed with the help of experienced guides by way of relaxing drift boat fishing trips.
 Salmon fishing can be pretty hot in mid-summer and early fall.

 Once again, congratulations on 50 years and we look forward to seeing you in Alaska this summer!